BetterTastingWine.com

 Tre Venezia is the collective name given to the three wine regions near the city of Venice: Friuli-Venezia Giulia, Trentino-Alto Adige, and Veneto.

 Veneto is the largest subregion in the northeast.
-It is the home to five Italian wines:

-• Valpolicella -- a light red made from Corvina (blended with Molinara and Rondinella)
+Valpolicella A light red made from Corvina (blended with Molinara and Rondinella)

-• Amarone -- Intense, full-bodied, aromatic red made from Corvina.
+Amarone Intense, full-bodied, aromatic red made from Corvina.

 Trentino-Alto Adige produces various grapes.
 The DOC of Alto Adige allows as many as 19 varietals.
 Alto Adige, Santa Maddelena, Trentino, and Rotaliano are the more commonly exported wines from this region.
 Wine is usually named by varietals.
 Schiava is the predominant red.
 Teroldego Rotaliano (made from the native grape Teroldego) is considered one of the best wines from this region.
-Aging is definitely recommended.

 Fiuli-Venezia Giulia is better known for its white than red wines.
 Pinot Grigio, Sauvignon Blanc, and Pinot Bianco are grown, though the region is most proud of Tocai -- its native grape.
 Like Trentino-Alto Adige, wine is usually named by varietals.

-Return to Top of the Page
+Return to Top of Page

 Southern Italy